 About IP Addresses

-To send ordinary mail to a person, you must know his or her street address.
 For one computer on the Internet to send data to a different computer, it must know the address of that computer.
 A computer address is known as an Internet Protocol (IP) address.
 All devices on the Internet have unique IP addresses, which enable other devices on the Internet to find and interact with them.

 For more information about Fireware support for IPv6, see About IPv6 Support.